9 Before-They-Were-Famous Performances That’ll Make You Rethink Your Favorite Bands

 Nirvana Were Basically A Thrash Metal Band – 1986

 After grunge changed music as we know it in the ’90s, Nirvana were rewritten as the sensitive, uneasy saviors of rock, who injected emotions into heavy music in order to save it.
-But this forgets that Kurt and Krist were deep into hardcore punk and metal bands like Black Flag and Celtic Frost, the same guys who Exodus and S.O.D. were listening to.
+But this forgets that Kurt Cobain and Krist Novoselic were deep into hardcore punk and metal bands like Black Flag and Celtic Frost, the same guys who Exodus and S.O.D. were listening to.
 This early performance footage sees Nirvana banging their heads through chugging breakdowns to the point where they’re simply a series of flashing hair colors.
 Make no mistake: these dudes shredded.

 The Red Hot Chilli Peppers Are The Gimmicky Skate Band In A Bad ’80s Movie – 1986